microsoft/BotBuilder-Samples/csharp_dotnetcore/12.NLP-With-LUIS/README.md

 - Update [LuisBot.bot](LuisBot.bot) file with your Authoring Key.
     You can find this under your user settings at [luis.ai](https://www.luis.ai).
 Click on your name in the upper right hand corner of the portal, and click on the "Settings" menu option.
 NOTE: Once you publish your app on LUIS portal for the first time, it takes some time for the endpoint to become available, about 5 minutes of wait should be sufficient.
-### (Optional) Install LuDown
+### (Optional) Install LUDown
-- (Optional) Install the LUDown [here](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/Ludown) to help descrive language understanding components for your bot.
+- (Optional) Install the LUDown [here](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/LUDown) to help describe language understanding components for your bot.
 ### Install Application Insights
   -  Follow instructions [here](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-asp-net-core) to set up your Application Insights service.
   - Note: The Application Insights will automatically update the [appsettings.json](appsettings.json) file.

-### Visual studio
+### Visual Studio
-- Navigate to the samples folder (`BotBuilder-Samples\csharp_dotnetcore\12.NLP-With-LUIS`) and open `Luis-Bot.csproj` in Visual studio
+- Navigate to the samples folder (`BotBuilder-Samples\csharp_dotnetcore\12.NLP-With-LUIS`) and open `Luis-Bot.csproj` in Visual Studio
 - Hit F5

-### Visual studio code
+### Visual Studio Code
 - Open `BotBuilder-Samples\csharp_dotnetcore\12.NLP-With-LUIS` sample folder
 - Bring up a terminal, navigate to `BotBuilder-Samples\csharp_dotnetcore\12.NLP-With-LUIS` folder.
 - Type 'dotnet run'.

 ## Testing the bot using Bot Framework Emulator
-[Microsoft Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.
+[Microsoft Bot Framework Emulator](https://aka.ms/botframeworkemulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

-- Install the Bot Framework emulator from [here](https://aka.ms/botframeworkemulator).
+- Install the Bot Framework Emulator from [here](https://aka.ms/botframeworkemulator).

 ### Connect to bot using Bot Framework Emulator **V4**
 - Launch Bot Framework Emulator